 Inbound internet access points are protected with scalable native network services such as:

 - Elastic load balancers

-- DDos attacks with content delivery networks (CDN)
+- Distributed denial-of-service (DDoS) attacks with content delivery networks (CDN)

 - Web application firewalls (WAF)

 - Active/passive or active/active configurations across multiple zones and regions with weighted domain name server (DNS) configurations.

 By default, data encryption will be applied on transit and at rest.
 To secure traffic flow through corporate networks, virtual private network (VPN) tunnels and/or private cloud provider connections like Direct Connect (AWS) or ExpressRoute (Azure) are provisioned.
 To keep traffic safe within the cloud network, special routes are configured in routing tables to reach the other services using the private network of the cloud provider rather than the internet (e.g. using S3 end points in AWS).